syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/ContextMenu.md

 ## Customize context menu in tabs like web browser

-The context menu can be customized while opening the context menu by handling the [ContextMenuOpening](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.SfTabbedFormControl~ContextMenuOpening_EV.html) event.
-The below code example shows how to provide context menu in tabs like web browser by using the [TabContextMenu](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.SfTabbedFormControl~TabContextMenu.html) property.
+The context menu can be customized when opening the context menu by handling the [ContextMenuOpening](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.SfTabbedFormControl~ContextMenuOpening_EV.html) event.
+The following code example demonstrates how to provide context menu in tabs like web browser using the [TabContextMenu](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.SfTabbedFormControl~TabContextMenu.html) property.

 {% tabs %}
 {% highlight c# %}